 Terai, Hilly and Himalayan

 In the plain and level Terai, 17% of the land is suitable for cultivation.
-Since the majority of agricultural products such rice, wheat, jute, paddy, tobacco, sugarcane, oilseed, potatoes, coconut, maize, etc. are exported from Terai to Hilly and Himalayan, it is also known as Nepal’s “green belt.”
-Although the terrain is hilly and mountainous, some areas are appropriate for growing crops such rice, paddy, potatoes, wheat, and maize.
+Since the majority of agricultural products such as rice, wheat, jute, paddy, tobacco, sugarcane, oilseed, potatoes, coconut, maize, etc., are exported from Terai to Hilly and Himalayan, it is also known as Nepal’s “green belt.”
+Although the terrain is hilly and mountainous, some areas are appropriate for growing crops such as rice, paddy, potatoes, wheat, and maize.
 Snow, mountains, and rocks cover the Himalayan.
 Consequently, farming is challenging in this area.
 They mostly import products from Terai and Hilly.
 On the other hand, medicinal herbs are widely available in the Himalayan region.

 Water

 Nepal has abundant sources of water.
 After Brazil, Nepal is considered the second most prosperous country in water resources.
-The significant sources of water in Nepal are mountains, glaciers, and snow.
+The significant water sources in Nepal are mountains, glaciers, and snow.
 There are eight mountains whose height is above 8000m and many glaciers and ponds in the Himalayan region that flow as rivers in the Hilly and Terai regions.
 Rivers like Karnali, Bagmati, Seti, Kaligandaki, Mahakali, Koshi, Gandaki, Bhotekoshi, and Sunksohi are famous in Nepal.
 Similarly, lakes like Rara, Phewa, Tilicho, and Shey Phoksundo are famous tourist spots in Nepal that thousands of tourist visit yearly.

 glaciers on nepal